 The Cancel Request Command may be used to terminate a selected number or all outstanding JSON-RPC requests.
 The request message supplies a list of IDs corresponding to the request IDs.
 The response message lists the requests that have been terminated.
 If no requests matching the requested IDs can be found, an error response is provided.
-If a request is successfully canceled, the Receiver shall issue a response to that request with an error code indicating that the request was canceled.
-A cancel request shall not be used to cancel a previous cancel request.
+If a request is successfully canceled, the Receiver is expected to issue a response to that request with an error code indicating that the request was canceled.
+A cancel request is not expected to be used to cancel a previous cancel request.

-The Cancel Request Command semantics shall be as defined in Table 8.2 and the syntax defined in the schema file cancel-request.json.
+The Cancel Request Command semantics are as defined in Table 8.2 and the syntax shall be as defined in the schema file cancel-request.json.
 Additional semantic definitions of parameters follow the table.

-Property Name jsonrpc Use Data Type Short Description
+Property Name Use Data Type Short Description

-1 1 string "2.0"
+js oni rpc 1 string "2.0"

 id 1 integer

-method 1 string "cancel"
+me tho bd 1 string "cancel"

-ра rams 01
+ра rar ns 01

-requestIDs 1 An array of one or more request IDs to be canceled.
+re equestIDs 1 An array of one or more request IDs to be canceled.

 items 1N integer